AlibabaCloudDocs/waf/intl.en-US/User Guide/Get started with Alibaba Cloud WAF.md

 -   [Deploy WAF and CDN together](reseller.en-US/User Guide/Implementation/Deploy WAF and CDN together.md#)

-    If you have activated Alibaba CloudCDN and Web Application Firewall, you can refer to this practice for configuration.
+    If you have activated Alibaba Cloud CDN and Web Application Firewall, you can refer to this practice for configuration.

 ## Technical support {#expert .section}